ZihengSun/suis4j/README.md

 # suis4j

-SUIS (simple universal interface of service) java library
+SUIS (Simple Universal Interface for Services) Java Library

 # Introduction

-The disparate interfaces of web-based spatial information and analysis services cause very high barrier of entry.
-Simple Universal Interface of Service (SUIS) is invented to facilitate the use of heterogeneous web services in Earth science application.
-SUIS addresses to hide the technical details such as protocols, styles, bindings, schemas and addresses.
-An enhanced service-oriented framework is created to map the disparate interfaces into SUIS.
+The disparate interfaces of web-based spatial information and analysis services cause very high barriers of entry.
+Simple Universal Interface for Services (__SUIS4J__) simplifies the use of heterogeneous web services in Earth science applications.

-A Java library is developed to support the automatic mapping from/to SOAP, OGC and REST services.
-SUIS aims to be extremely simple for entry-level consumers.
-With SUIS, users could be relieved from learning and communicating with all sorts of interfaces.
-Importantly, this work does not intend to replace the existing interfaces but supplement with an easier one to proxy them.
+__SUIS4J__ allow users to access geospatial web services without bogging down in technical details such as protocols, styles, bindings, schemas and addressing mechanisms.
+SUIS is a service-oriented framework that maps disparate interfaces onto a simple, user-friendly API.

-A prototype excises SUIS and builds geoprocessing workflows over it.
+__SUIS4J__ supports __SOAP__, __OGC__ and __REST__ spatial web services -- it does not replace existing interfaces but supplements them with a unified proxy.

-# The underline principle of suis4j library:
+The `SUIS4J` repository includes a comprehensive test suite and a prototype application that demonstrates SUIS4J capabilities for building geoprocessing workflows.

-The general service-call process of SUIS includes the foloowing basic steps:
+# Basic Steps for Service Calls:

-1) create/read a suis request message
+1) Create the _SUIS request_ message

-2) transform suis request message to service payload
+2) Encode the _SUIS request_ to _service request_ payload

-3) send the service payload to service endpoint
+3) Send the _service request_ payload to service endpoint

-4) receive the returned payload from service endpoint
+4) Receive the _service response_ payload from service endpoint

-5) transform response payload to suis response message
+5) Decode _service response_ payload to _SUIS response_ message

-6) return suis message to display results
+6) Use the _SUIS reponse_ in application workflow logic

-# Running
+# Code Examples

-An example code of calling RESTful service:
+Example code of calling RESTful service:

 ```
 SUISClient sc = new SUISClient.Builder()